54ac/stream-detector/README.md

 Being able to easily find direct URLs to streams on the Internet.
 I wrote this initially for my own use - I was fed up with hunting for URLs in the Network Monitor and manually adding all the necessary headers and cookies.

 ### Is anyone even using this?
-As of writing this document, the addon has been downloaded almost 150,000 times, with over 6,000 daily users.
+As of writing this document, the addon has been downloaded over 150,000 times, with over 7,000 average daily users.

 [The usage statistics are publicly available](https://addons.mozilla.org/en-US/firefox/addon/hls-stream-detector/statistics/), in case anyone is interested.